danieldpence/storybook_rails/README.md

     // You can change the configuration based on that.
     // 'PRODUCTION' is used when building the static version of storybook. let envConfig = environment.toWebpackConfig();

-    let entries = {
+    // Tell Webpack to compile an additional entry point, pointing to your Webpacker pack file(s) let entries = {
       main: config.entry,
       application: path.resolve(__dirname, '../app/javascript/packs/application.js')